jpardogo/GoogleProgressBar/README.md

 GoogleProgressBar
 ===============

-Android library for the google circles ProgressBar.
+Android library to display different kind of google related animations for the progressBar.

+Only one animation have been finished so far:

 ![GoogleProgressBar][1]

+[Here][2] are the list of animations left.
+Feel free to add your own ones or implement the ones left.

 Developed By
 --------------------